riot/riot.github.io/api.md

 On above example the error message is displayed on the UI after the `update()` method has been called.

-If you want to have more control over your tags DOM updates you can set rely on the `shouldUpdate` function return.
+If you want to have more control over your tag's DOM updates you can rely on the return value of the `shouldUpdate` function.
-Riot.js will update your component only if that function will return `true`.
+Riot.js will update your component only if that function returns `true`.

 ``` html
 <my-component>